faradayio/purchase/README.markdown

 ## Copyright

-Copyright (c) 2010 Brighter Planet.
+Copyright © 2010 Brighter Planet.
 See LICENSE for details.
+Contact Brighter Planet for dual-license arrangements.